woocommerce/woocommerce/plugins/woocommerce-blocks/docs/extensibility/payment-method-integration.md

 -   `label`: This should be a react node that will be used to output the label for the tab in the payment methods are.
 For example it might be `<strong>Credit/Debit Cart</strong>` or you might output images.
 -   `ariaLabel`: This is the label that will be read out via screen-readers when the payment method is selected.
 -   `placeOrderButtonLabel`: This is an optional label which will change the default "Place Order" button text to something else when the payment method is selected.
+-   `supports`: This is an object containing information about what features your payment method supports.
+The following keys are valid here:
+    - `showSavedCards`: This value will determine whether saved cards associated with your payment method are shown to the customer.
+    - `showSaveOption`: This value will control whether to show the checkbox which allows customers to save their payment method for future payments.

 ### Props Fed to Payment Method Nodes